 We count on the participation of all PIC families to assure the success of our annual fundraising events.
-ArtStart is our fall silent auction and dinner event, and Day of Play is our spring event that includes a community gathering of activities and play on our nature playground, a children's concert, and an evening of food and music for adults.
+ArtStart is our fall silent auction and dinner event, and Day of Play is our spring event that includes a community gathering of activities and play on our nature playground, and a children's concert.
 Parent committees provide critical support in planning these events and volunteers lend hands-on help at each fundraiser.
 Being part of a planning committee or volunteering on the day of our events is a wonderful opportunity to meet other parents and receive PPP.